 When asked what advice he would give to any current students applying to college, Lochlan says, “Just don’t let anybody deter you from applying.
 [School counselors] are definitely experienced, but we shouldn’t take their judgments and suggestions as to the only authority.
 We should believe in ourselves and make the greatest effort in our application: it’s ours, not anybody else’s.”

-This success story was based on an interview with CollegeAdvisor.com’s student Lochlan Z. If you want to get 1-on-1 help with your college applications from a CollegeAdvisor.com Admissions Expert, register with CollegeAdvisor.com today.
+This Success Story was written by Julia Riew, and based on an interview with CollegeAdvisor.com’s student Lochlan Z. If you want to get 1-on-1 help with your college applications from a CollegeAdvisor.com Admissions Expert, register with CollegeAdvisor.com today.